Disclosures

 Are there risks associated with debt consolidation?

-Debt consolidation has multiple associated risks.
-Essentially, you’re borrowing money to pay off multiple debts, but you’re still responsible for the debt balance.
-If you don’t change the behaviors that got you into debt in the first place, you’ll likely stay in debt longer, even after consolidating.
-Plus, if you default on the new loan or credit line, it can hurt your credit score.
+Yes.
+Consolidating your debt doesn't eliminate risk.
+You’re still responsible for the debt balance.
+If you don’t change the behaviors that led to the debt in the first place, you may end up with more debt over time.
+Plus, defaulting on the new loan or line of credit can severely hurt your credit score.

 Why choose debt consolidation over debt settlement?

-Debt consolidation is paying off multiple debts with a single loan or credit line.
+Debt consolidation is paying off multiple debts with a single loan or line of credit.
 This simplifies the repayment process and can save money on interest over the life of your debt.
-Debt settlement negotiates lower payoff amounts for debt, but it usually must be paid upfront.
-Plus, the forgiven debt amount is taxable, which can end up costing you money you don’t currently have.
+Debt settlement negotiates lower payoff amounts, but the balance is usually due upfront.
+The forgiven debt amount is also taxable, which can cost you money you don’t currently have.

 » MORE: Debt settlement vs. debt consolidation